1908 NSWRFL season: Season summary

 All four games of the premiership's opening round were played on 20 April 1908.
 Two games were held at Wentworth Park and the other two at Birchgrove Oval.
 In total, 3000 people attended at each venue for the back-to-back matches, with Glebe, Balmain, South Sydney and Eastern Suburbs winning their respective matches over Newcastle, Western Suburbs, North Sydney and Newtown.
 In all, ten regular-season rounds were played, to be followed by two semi-finals and then a final.

 The season was a financial disaster for the New South Wales Rugby Football League.
 The competition had a distinct lack of star players, was hurt by a number of refereeing problems and suffered from a lack of exposure from the conservative press.
 Many players who had switched over from rugby union were sacked from their weekday jobs and were no longer allowed to enter the Sydney Cricket Ground, home of the New South Wales Rugby Union.
 The five captains that had moved from rugby union were also publicly ostracised.

 The season's highest crowd came in the second round when South Sydney beat Cumberland in front of 20,000 people.
 Due to Cumberland having just been admitted into the premiership, this match was played 2 weeks after the other 3 games of round 2 had been completed.
 South Sydney consequently played their second match of the "round" because of this.

 At the end of the season, Eastern Suburbs' Horrie Miller was the competition's top points scorer and top try scorer.

 Results

 Ladder

-Cumberland deducted 2 points due to late entry into the competition.
+Cumberland's final position in the 1908 ladder has long been debated due to the inconsistent number of byes that each team received during the season.
+Ian Collis and Alan Whiticker stated in The History of Rugby League Clubs that Cumberland had received two byes.
+Shawn Dollin of Rugby League Project wrote the following about this irregularity: